Leading terms of anticyclotomic Stickelberger elements and p-adic periods: Introduction

 with exact rows.
 Here $\mathcal{H}_\p$ denotes the $p$-adic upper half plane, $\Psi$ is the map that associates to each divisor $D$ a rational function with divisor $D$ and $\sigma_\p\colon F_{\p}^{\ast}\to \C_{\p}^{\ast}$ is a fixed embedding.
 Combined with Dasgupta's variant of the Manin-Drinfeld uniformization theorem, which was implicitly already given in \cite{BD98}, we get a description of the Jacobian of certain Mumford curves via the universal extension of the Steinberg representation (see Theorem \ref{unif}).
 By applying this description to Jacobians of Shimura curves associated to quaternion algebras $\bar{B}$, whose invariants only differ from that of $B$ at $\p$ and one Archimedean place, we are able to compare the different periods.

-\textbf{Acknowledgments} We thank Jeanine van Order for providing us with the reference \cite{FMP}.
+\textbf{Acknowledgments} It is our pleasure to thank Chan Ho-Kim for giving an excellent talk at the workshop on 'Arithmetic of Euler systems' in Benasque, which encouraged us to start this project.
+We are grateful to Jeanine van Order for providing us with the reference \cite{FMP}.
 While writing this note Santiago Molina informed us that he proved a similar result on the equality of automorphic and algebraic periods.
 We would like to thank him for providing us with a preliminary manuscript of his results.
+We thank the anonymous referee, whose detailed comments helped to improve the exposition of our results.
 The first named author was financially supported by the DFG within the CRC 701 'Spectral Structures and Topological Methods in Mathematics'.

 \textbf{Notations}.
 We will use the following notations throughout the article.
 All rings are commutative and unital.
 The group of invertible elements of a ring $R$ will be denoted by $R^{\ast}$.
 Given a group $H$ and a group homomorphism $\chi:H\to R^{\ast}$ we let $R(\chi)$ be the representation of $H$ whose underlying $R$-module is $R$ itself and on which $H$ acts via the character $\chi$.
 If $N$ is another $R[H]$-module, we put $N(\chi)=N\otimes_{R}R(\chi)$.
 Let $\Theta$ be an element of $R[H]$.
 We write $\Theta^{\vee}$ for the image of $\Theta$ under the map induced by inversion on $H$.